 School of Education

-Courses below are Kinesiology listings in the Course Guide unless otherwise indicated.
-With a few exceptions, students will not be allowed to take Kinesiology department course work toward completion of the certification option until they have been admitted into the program.
+Courses are Kinesiology listings in the Course Guide unless otherwise indicated.
+With a few exceptions (Kines 116, 119, 121, 350), Kinesiology course work must be taken after admission into the professional program.

 Chem 103 or 108 (recommended) Chemistry, 4–5 cr

 Anatomy 328 Human Anatomy, 3 cr and Anatomy 329 Human Anatomy Lab, 2 cr

 116 First Aid and Basic Life Support, or First Aid certification and CPR/AED for Professional Rescuers and Health Providers certification, 0–2 cr

 Additional Teaching Certifications